UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 we load it in using the same syntax we are used to.

 This is not ideal.
-What you should notice is instead of each column value being separated by a column, it is now separated by `\t`.
+What you should notice is instead of each column value being separated by a comma, it is now separated by `\t`.
 This is called the **delimiter**.

 In this specific case, a `\t` delimiter is a “tab”.